Minocqua, Lac du Flambeau, St Germain, Boulder Junction, and Manitowish Waters Wisconsin open water and Ice Fishing Report

 OUR BAIT REVIEWS:

-Enjoy your time in the northwoods and please slow down and be safe on the ice and off so you and others can do it again next year.
+Enjoy your time in the northwoods and please slow down and be kind and be safe so you and others can do it again next year.

 ------------

-Business has been fabulous but Linda and I are ready to ease into retirement.
+Business has been fabulous but Linda and I are ready to jump into retirement.
 WE ARE NOT GOING OUT OF BUSINESS!
-If you have an interest in owning and operating the largest non-franchised bait shop in Wisconsin and making a living while doing it, call Jeff at 715-892-2751 or Derek Larson at 715-360-2364.
+If you have an interest in owning and operating the largest non-franchised bait shop in Wisconsin and making a living while doing it, call Jeff at 715-892-2751.
 We'll give you all the help you need to succeed in the beautiful northwoods of Wisconsin.

 Jeff Bolander, Dewey, Catchem and How Bait Shop and Guides